Early Reading at Gilded Hollins

 http://www.ruthmiskin.com/en/parents/

-The approach to reading throughout Key Stage 2 may be seen as taking a ‘multi-layered approach’.
+The approach to reading throughout Key Stage 2 may be seen as taking a ‘three-pronged approach’.

 All classes have a ‘class reader’ – a book that is shared together and read by the whole class.

 Regardless of year group, it is the expectation that every child in school will read at home at least five times weekly.
-This is monitored in school through the school planners and posted on Seesaw for staff to keep track of.
+This is monitored in school through the use of a digital reading record which is posted on Seesaw for staff to keep track of.